 With so many advancements and the number of people participating in Bitcoin mining today, it's increasingly difficult for a single person to be rewarded Bitcoins.
 To help make it more viable for an individual to participate in Bitcoin mining multiple people can work together in pooled mining to mine Bitcoin.
 If successful, each person in the pool is rewarded with a fraction of the Bitcoin based on how much work he/she contributed.

-Note: For a standard computer, it's very likely that the electricity cost of running the computer is going to outweigh how much money you're getting from Bitcoin mining and therefore is not a good method of making money.
+For a standard computer, the electricity cost of running the computer is going to outweigh how much money you're getting from Bitcoin mining and therefore is not a good method of making money.
 Also, keep in mind that all Bitcoin mining software is very intensive and constant and therefore will cause your computer to generate a lot of heat.
 If your computer does not have enough cooling, it can cause your computer to overheat.

 Is Bitcoin safe?